 - To conceal a discolored or unattractive tooth

 Tooth crowns are also used when root canal therapy is performed.
 This treatment is often necessary if the infection of a decayed tooth has progressed into the chambers of the tooth root, which is the innermost portion of your tooth.
 The decay is removed, then the chambers are cleaned and sealed.
-Finally, the tooth crown is placed to restore structure, strength and function.
+Finally, the tooth crown is placed to restore structure, strength, and function.

-State-Of-The-Art Tooth Restorations
+Our State-Of-The-Art Tooth Restorations

 Tooth crowns differ by what material they are made of.
 At the DENTAL STUDIO SF, all-porcelain crowns are the preferred choice.
 These ceramic crowns offer outstanding aesthetics as well as durability.
 They contain no metal, which is particularly beneficial for people with a metal allergy.
 They are also mercury-free, which allows our patients to avoid the potential toxic presence of mercury.
-They can be used on back and front teeth.
+They can be used on the back and front teeth.

 The process for getting a crown usually includes the following:

-- A preparatory appointment, during which impressions, scans and x-rays may be taken so that the dentist can see the anatomy of the tooth and jaw.
+- A preparatory appointment, during which impressions, scans, and x-rays may be taken so that the dentist can see the anatomy of the tooth and jaw.
 A temporary crown is typically placed while the permanent crown is fabricated at a dental lab.

 - An appointment to have the permanent crown placed.

-The process for getting a crown may vary slightly depending on your circumstances.
+It is important to remember that the process for getting a crown may vary slightly depending on your circumstances.
 For example, if the crown is associated with an implant or bridge to replace a missing tooth, then the process may be a little different than what is described above.

-Although the opposite of a temporary crown is referred to as “permanent,” it is important to note that the lifespan of a tooth crown is typically between 5 to 15 years.
+The lifespan of a tooth crown is typically between 5 to 15 years.
 To extend the life of the restoration, you should practice great dental hygiene.
 Although the porcelain itself cannot decay, the tooth and surrounding gum tissue can.
 If you play contact sports, you should wear a mouth guard to protect your teeth and tooth crown.
 And if you have a habit of teeth grinding, talk to our dentists about a mouth guard you can wear at night to mitigate the damage caused by grinding.

-The cost of tooth crowns vary.
 At your consultation, our office staff will be happy to describe costs after you have met with the dentist.
 We can also help you determine insurance coverage.
 We also accept various payment plans and financing, which we can show you how to apply for, if you decide to do so.

 Tips For Avoiding Dental Crown Damage

-Inlays And Onlays
+Alternative To Dental Crowns: Inlays And Onlays

 Like dental fillings and tooth crowns, inlays and onlays are restorations that protect teeth weakened by decay.
 Inlays and onlays are often used to replace old dental fillings.
 They can be matched to the color of your teeth for a seamless result.
-Speaking generally, inlays and onlays are similar to dental crowns but recommended when the tooth damage is not extensive enough to warrant a crown.
+Speaking generally, inlays and onlays are similar to dental crowns but are recommended when the tooth damage is not extensive enough to warrant a crown.